gnahz-eh/equal/README.md

         .range()
         .flush();
     ```
--  ⚠️There is another function `range()` with Parameters: `[int rowStartIndex, int numberOfRows]`, the `rowStartIndex` is where you start to write into the file and should greater or equal to `1`.
+-  📌️ There is another function `range()` with Parameters: `[int rowStartIndex, int numberOfRows]`, the `rowStartIndex` is where you start to write into the file and should greater or equal to `1`.
--  ⚠️And for the file title, it follows this rule:
+-  📌 And for the file title, it follows this rule:
    | Source File              | Column Name            |
    | ------------------------ | ---------------------- |
    | Source File Exist        | Not Insert Column Name |